Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 10costs = {record["tenant"]: compute_dollars(record) for record in records}

-11assert costs["merchant-b"] > costs["merchant-a"]
+11assert costs["tenant-b"] > costs["tenant-a"]

-12print("metered_gpu_cost_usd:", {tenant: round(value, 6) for tenant, value in costs.items()})1metered_gpu_cost_usd: {'merchant-a': 0.000889, 'merchant-b': 0.002778}A production platform should handle spikes, deploy new models with release gates, and degrade predictably during failures.
+12print("metered_gpu_cost_usd:", {tenant: round(value, 6) for tenant, value in costs.items()})1metered_gpu_cost_usd: {'tenant-a': 0.000889, 'tenant-b': 0.002778}A production platform should handle spikes, deploy new models with release gates, and degrade predictably during failures.

 CPU utilization alone doesn't describe LLM serving pressure.
 Queue depth, admitted-token backlog, inference latency, and KV-cache utilization provide signals for capacity and admission decisions.
-When new workers cannot become ready in time, shed or downgrade eligible best-effort work instead of silently violating every tenant's objective.
+When new workers can't become ready in time, shed or downgrade eligible best-effort work instead of silently violating every tenant's objective.

 Cold-starting GPU workers includes making model weights available before the pool can serve requests.
 Depending on cost and latency objectives, a platform may keep warm capacity, forecast predictable demand, or reject low-priority excess load while workers start.